InsightSoftwareConsortium/ITK-Wasm/doc/content/docs/installation.md

 npm install --save itk
 ```

-For more information on build configuration, see how to use *itk.js* [in a
+For more information on build configuration, see how to use *itk-wasm* [in a
 Node.js server application](../examples/node_io.html) or in an application that
 [targets the web browser with Webpack](../examples/webpack.html).